 It appears that when the lumbar muscles get injured or overexerted, they get tight and the bladder sphincter nerves get impinged.
 This leads to the sphincter 'numbing out' and involuntary urine leakage.

 Most people don't believe this until they see the practical results of treatment for the lumbar spine and muscles in the area.
-Failures are very rare unless there is a bladder polyp, tumor, infection or another underlying cause.
+Failures are very rare unless there is a bladder polyp, tumour, infection or another underlying cause.
 Another issue could be the client is not following the treatment instructions.

 Why do female dogs become incontinent after spaying?This the next logical question.
 It's natural to ask why estrogen treatment is effective if lumbar injuries are the most frequent cause of incontinence.

 It's true the drop in estrogen levels is one of the factors in urinary incontinence.
 However, there is another cause that often plays a role when female dogs are spayed.